actualbudget/actual/docs/contributing/writing-docs.md

 Some of the mentioned tools will let you annotate screenshots, others will not.

-If you are serious about your screenshots (and also outside helping out with the Actual documentation), you might want to consider tools created explicitly for taking screenshots and having good annotation support.
+If you are serious about your screenshots (and also helping out with the Actual documentation), you might want to consider tools created explicitly for taking screenshots and having good annotation support.
 This list is not an endorsement from the Actual Budget project team but is meant as a starting point for such tools.

 **For Windows and Mac**: